bkthong/vsphere-home-lab/kvm-virsh-steps.md

 ## Setting up VCSA on as an embedded appliance on esxi

+> Note: 20250629
+  Now imn using a rhel7 container instead to solve the libnsl problem.
+Refer to 'vcsa-deploy-via--ubi7-container.md on the steps

 > UI and CLI methods available for installint VCSA.
 Here I outline the steps using the CLI method with the template in this git repo